CIT28/files/w11/writingp1.md

 ## Attendance
 ### Timemark 00:00 to 21:00
-- Create a new folder at the same level as designing and name it writing, then inside that folder add the README.md, so here add a heading for 'Writing Part 1'.
+- Create a new folder at the same level as designing and name it writing, then inside that folder add the README.md, now add a heading for 'Writing Part 1'.
-- In your README.md file add a heading for INSERT INTO and code along with Carter to setting up the new database (mfa.db) and stop the video to write the schema query into a new file named schema.sql, then run that file.
+- In your README.md file add a sub heading for INSERT INTO and code along with Carter to setting up the new database (mfa.db) and stop the video to write the schema query into a new file named schema.sql, then run that file to create the mfa.db schema.
-- Create another new file named write.sql and in that file write the first INSERT INTO query, comment it out and then write the second one.
+- Create another new file named write.sql and in that file write the first INSERT INTO query and run it.
+- Then comment it out and then write the second one.
 No need to include the query to view the data in the table.
 - Now write the thrid INSERT INTO and in your notes explain what happens when you leave off the id and also include the concepts covered by the questions.
     - **COMMIT MESSAGE - "INSERT INTO and notes"**
 - Continue at 13:46 to code along just try to run the write.sql again to see the error and note your README.md the error and note how the table constrain work in this case.